microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

 Table [-Property <Object[]>]
 ```

 - `-Property` - Filter the table to only the named columns.
-Either a named column or expression can be used.
+Either a named column or hash table can be used.
+Valid keys include:
+  - Name (or Label) `[String]` - the name of the column
+  - Expression `[String]` or `[ScriptBlock]` - an expression to get a calculated column value
+  - Width `[Int32]` - the column width use in markdown output, this don't change how the the table is rendered
+  - Alignment (value can be "Left", "Center" or "Right") - alignment to align column values in during rendering

 Examples: